Book Review: The Black Swan — The Impact of the Highly Improbable

 The technical answer is that such random variables, like the size of a city, follow power (or Pareto) laws instead of Gaussians.
 The intuitive explanation is that slightly better instances of such random variables benefit from a specific cumulative effect that eventually carries them over all the others.

-The potency of power laws in the distribution of phenomena we experience every day has made the world highly nonlinear.
+The potency of power laws in the distribution of phenomena we experience daily has made the world highly nonlinear.
 Add to that the heavy linkage due to globalization, and you get Black Swan of phenomenal size.

 - Part 4: The End